AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: menu; tools --> views --> clipboard

-The :guilabel:`Clipboard` view graphically displays what's currently stored in the clipboard.
+The :guilabel:`Clipboard` view graphically displays what is currently stored in the clipboard.
 Open it via the :menuselection:`Tools --> Views --> Clipboard` menu.